 In the College of Engineering and Computing, students are advised by either student services advisors or faculty advisors.
 Initially, all CEC students have professional staff Academic Advisors.
-You'll be assigned a Faculty Advisor typically at the transition to junior-level coursework.

 Who is my advisor?